 directly from KTM Powerparts.

 KTM 50 SX is the most versatile bike among 50cc dirt bikes.
-It’s ready for race on track and with power reduction kit and no gears to shift it can be a good beginner bike.
-It is one of our top picks for Best 50cc Dirt Bike.
+It’s ready for the race on the track and with a power reduction kit and no gears to shift it can be a good beginner bike.
+It is one of our top picks for the Best 50cc Dirt Bike.

 If you don’t let the upkeep and the initial cost scare you, you can end up with a high-

 performing motocross bike.
 Your kid may just win a few medals and trophies with it.

 FAQs – Frequently Asked Questions on KTM 50 SX

 Find the answers to the most common questions about this KTM 50 2 stroke below.